thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/ui/shared-subscriptions.md

 ## Deleting Shared Subscriptions

-Shared Subscriptions entities can be removed from the ThingsBoard MQTT Broker system using the Web UI or [REST API](/docs/mqtt-broker/application-shared-subscription/).
+Shared Subscriptions entities can be removed from TBMQ system using the Web UI or [REST API](/docs/mqtt-broker/application-shared-subscription/).

 There are a few ways of deleting: